nikete/Comunity-Structure-Extremely-Speculative-Asset-Dynamics/README.md

 1. Update the top level directory in first line of [forums/commands/extract_users.sh](https://github.com/nikete/Comunity-Structure-Extremely-Speculative-Asset-Dynamics/blob/master/forums/commands/extract_users.sh)
 2. Run *./forums/commands/extract_users.sh*

 The new set of candidates will be written in *data/introducers/unlimited* directory.
-You can compare them with current set of candidates in data/introducers.
+There will be a file containing introducing user info and another file containing the announcment URL per coin.
+You can compare them with current set of candidates in
-[data/introducers/verified_introducers.csv](https://github.com/nikete/Comunity-Structure-Extremely-Speculative-Asset-Dynamics/blob/master/data/introducers/verified_introducers.csv) contains the list of 336 announcments we verified from the candidates.
+[data/verified_announcements.csv](https://github.com/nikete/Comunity-Structure-Extremely-Speculative-Asset-Dynamics/blob/master/data/verified_announcements.csv) which contains the list of 336 announcments we verified from the candidates.